 Yes, you read that right.
 Premium Class at All Nippon Airways includes priority check-in, priority boarding, and lounge access.
 I know, so much extra for so little money.

-Regarding check-in, there were no people at all, and the same was true at the security checkpoint.
-That means you don't waste time in lines but can spend more time in the lounge, just next door.
+Regarding check-in, there were no people at all when we strolled into the airport, and the same was true at the security checkpoint.
+Efficiency at its finest.
+That means you don't waste time in lines but can spend more time in the lounge that’s just next door.

-Despite all the comfort, speed and being prioritized by Ana Airlines Premium Class, I couldn’t wait to get here—to Okinawa.
-I will share my impressions with you in another article!
+Despite all the comfort, speed, and being prioritized by Ana Airlines Premium Class, I couldn’t wait to explore Okinawa

 Priority boarding, apart from feeling superior to the people waiting in line (I joke!), I don't really understand its benefits.
 Yes, you get on the plane before everyone else.
 But your seat is already chosen, and you still have to wait for the rest of the "normal" people to board.